ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Filestore

-The Filestore is a datastore that stores the [UnixFS](#unixfs) data components of blocks as files on the file system, instead of as blocks.
+The Filestore is a data store that stores the [UnixFS](#unixfs) data components of blocks as files on the file system instead of as blocks.
 This allows adding content to IPFS without duplicating the content in the IPFS datastore.

 ## G